National Premier Leagues Western Australia

-The National Premier Leagues Western Australia is a regional Australian semi-professional soccer league comprising teams from Western Australia.
-The league name is often abbreviated to NPL Western Australia or NPL WA.
+The National Premier Leagues Western Australia (NPL WA) is a regional Australian semi-professional soccer league comprising teams from Western Australia.
 As a subdivision of the National Premier Leagues, the league is the highest level of the Western Australian league system (Level 2 of the overall Australian league system).
 The competition is administered by Football West, the governing body of the sport in the state.
 In 2014, the league – formerly known as the Football West State League Premier Division – was rebranded into what exists today.

 History

 NPL WA traces its origin to the formation of a league by the Perth British Football Association in 1896.
 By the 1950s, the association was known as the Western Australian Soccer Football Association (WASFA).
 In, 1960 eight teams formed their own association, the Soccer Federation of Western Australia (SFWA).
 The WASFA and SFWA ran rival leagues between 1960 and 1962 before the SFWA prevailed.
 Ahead of the 1991 season, 11 SFWA clubs broke away, forming the Soccer Administration of Western Australia (SAWA).
 The SAWA ran the rebel Professional Soccer League (PSL) in parallel with the SFWA first division until merging before the 1993 season to form the Professional Soccer Federation of Western Australia (PSF).